ga4gh/benchmarking-tools/reporting/basic/src/sh/README_precisionfda.md

    MNP record.
 The partial credit attempts to normalize these representational differences before variant comparison, such that the counts of TPs / FPs / FNs will be more comparable.

-# TODO List

-*  Improved integration of vcfeval: enable partial-credit counting with vcfeval and improve ROC postprocessing

-*  Improved counting: Currently, we count individual VCF records.
-Due to differences in variant representation between variant callers, this can make counts difficult to compare.
-A way to improve this is to count on a "super-locus-level", i.e. to count close-by variants together as one.

-*  More metrics / plots (AuC, ROC curves)